There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 - You’re connecting with the other writers or experts they work with.

-Working (and playing) within a creative ecosystem makes that practice a lot more deliberate, and a lot more inspired.
+Working (and playing) within a creative ecosystem makes that relationship-building practice a lot more deliberate, and a lot more inspired.

 And as you grow, you’ll meet other folks to share your obsessions with.
 The relationships with those folks are part of your wealth.